thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/faq.md

 ## How do I get started?

-We recommend [installing](/docs/mqtt-broker/install/installation-options/) ThingsBoard MQTT Broker locally on your laptop or PC using Docker and follow the [getting started guide](/docs/mqtt-broker/getting-started/).
+We recommend [installing](/docs/mqtt-broker/install/installation-options/) TBMQ locally on your laptop or PC using Docker and follow the [getting started guide](/docs/mqtt-broker/getting-started/).

-## What can I do with ThingsBoard MQTT Broker?
+## What can I do with TBMQ?

-The ThingsBoard MQTT Broker facilitates the establishment of connections between MQTT clients, enabling the seamless exchange of data.
+TBMQ facilitates the establishment of connections between MQTT clients, enabling the seamless exchange of data.
 Furthermore, it extends robust support for various MQTT features, enhancing the overall functionality and versatility of the system.

-## Where can I host ThingsBoard MQTT Broker?
+## Where can I host TBMQ?

-The hosting options for the ThingsBoard MQTT Broker are highly flexible, allowing you to choose from cloud-based environments, on-premises setups, or even running it locally on your personal laptop or PC.
+The hosting options for TBMQ are highly flexible, allowing you to choose from cloud-based environments, on-premises setups, or even running it locally on your personal laptop or PC.
 For initiating the setup process, we advise opting for the [Docker installation](/docs/mqtt-broker/install/docker/), which offers a streamlined and efficient approach.
 If you're interested in configuring a cluster setup, a comprehensive [guide](/docs/mqtt-broker/install/cluster/docker-compose-setup/) is available, specifically designed for Docker Compose setups.